ActualGeniusIntellectual/logseq-store/pages/Productivity Tools.md

 - **Introduction**
-	- I am cheap and
+	- I am cheap and don't want to pay for soft